|Member since||July 09, 2006|

 In 2004, he and fiddler Charlene Adzima, a College of Wooster graduate in Geology and member of the Celtic group Oisre, recorded the CD "Woograss," featuring a selection of fiddle and banjo duets (available at: www.wilsonbookstore.com), and performed at the Ebert Art Museum on the Wooster campus, where he played banjo and guitar.

 Over the past several years he has played and recorded in southwest Florida with the Sawgrass Drifters (Roli and Mickie Scholl, and Dan O'Connell) on the CD "Down the Road" (2005), with the group Studio 325 (Rich and Elaine Bott, and Bob Juntenen) on the CD "Close To Home" (2006), and with fiddler Louie Salvatore in the American Folk Trio.
 He has also played banjo, guitar and dobro at various gigs in northeast Ohio with Marcus Ladrach in their old time country music duo the Wayne County Ramblers; with folk and blues singer Michelle Massaro; with the Backroom Boys Bluegrass Band; and with the country band the Brunstuckians.
 In June, 2011 he gave an American Folk Music concert for students and faculty at Southeast University 東南大學 in Nanjing 南京, China.

-His daughter, Julie, was an Instructor in Dance at Skidmore College and the owner and principal teacher at the Saratoga City Ballet, a dance company and school in Saratoga Springs, New York.
+His daughter, Julie, was a Lecturer in Dance at Skidmore College and the owner and principal teacher at the Saratoga City Ballet, a dance company and school in Saratoga Springs, New York.
 She is currently studying in the Physician Assistant Program at Yale University.
-His son, Derek, lives in San Francisco and works for the San Francsico Museum of Modern Art, the Yerba Buena Center for the Arts, the Contemporary Jewish Museum, and Grace Cathedral.
-He performs original experimental electronic music in the Bay area, and over the past three years has included his father as guest performer on five-string banjo in his act Headboggle at LCM in Oakland, California, the San Francisco Electronic Music Festival at the Exploratorium, the Voice of the Valley festival in West Virginia, the Happy Dog in Cleveland, Ohio, and The Ace of Cups in Columbus, and the Hive Mind in Akron (in their duo Hillboggle).
+His son, Derek, lives in San Francisco and works for the San Francisco Museum of Modern Art, the Yerba Buena Center for the Arts, the Contemporary Jewish Museum, and Grace Cathedral.
+He performs and records original experimental electronic music in the Bay area as Headboggle, and over the past three years he has included his father as guest performer on five-string banjo at LCM in Oakland, California, the San Francisco Electronic Music Festival at the Exploratorium, the Voice of the Valley Noise Ralley in West Virginia, and in Ohio at the Happy Dog in Cleveland, The Ace of Cups in Columbus, and the Hive Mind in Akron (in their duo Hillboggle).